dennysreg/vanilla/README.md

 simple text based project using to practice git operations.

 ## List of features
-- new feature added from development branch
+- New feature added from development branch.